 In Houston, Texas on the I-45 access road and North Main outside Historic Hollywood Cemetery is a roadside marker dedicated to Mollie Arline Kirkland Bailey who has to be one of the most colorful Texas women who ever lived.

 Mollie Bailey was the daughter of William and Mary Kirkland of Alabama, and was born on a plantation there.
 Her actual date of birth is unknown, but is thought to between about 1841 and 1844.
 Against her parents’ wishes, she and James Augustus Bailey were married in 1858 and Mollie was told by her parents never to return to the plantation.
 The son of a circus owner and grand master of the family circus company, “Gus” Bailey formed the Bailey Family Troupe with Mollie, Gus’ brother Alfred, and Mollie’s sister Fanny, making a circuit through the south until the outbreak of the Civil War.
 Gus and Alfred Bailey joined the Confederate Army in 1861, enlisting in Hood’s Texas Brigade.
 Gus led the regimental band, and in an unusual turn of events, Mollie traveled with them as a nurse and as a member of Hood’s minstrels, entertaining the troops.
-At the same time, she is known to have crossed into Union territory to carry medicine (in her hair) and messages in support of the Confederate troops.
+At the same time, she is known to have crossed into Union territory to obtain and carry back medicine (in her hair) and messages in support of the Confederate troops.
 She also served as a scout when not entertaining or serving in other capacities.

 Husband Gus, it is claimed, wrote words to familiar folk song “The Old Gray Mare” for Mollie.
 The lyrics we now know, “She ain’t what she used to be…” were apparently not part of the original lyrics that were based on the tale of a horse which almost died after eating green corn but revived when given medicine.
 Following the end of the war, Gus and Mollie Bailey and their children continued to travel as entertainers.
 In 1879 they bought a small circus and moved to Texas.
 Billed as “A Texas Show for Texas People,” it became the Mollie A. Bailey Show following Gus’ retirement, having headquarters in Dallas, Houston and Blum in the Hill Country.